unkaktus/onionize/README.md

 TLS
 ---
+You can specify [tlspin](https://github.com/nogoegst/tlspin) private key via `-tlspin-key` flag.

+When running with `-local` flag TLS enabled by default via tlspin with a generated ephemeral key.

-Yeah, tee-el-es...
-Specifying paths to X.509 key and certificate:
+One can also specifying paths to X.509 key and certificate:

 ```
 $ onionize -tls-cert server.crt -tls-key server.key /path/to/the-thing
 ```

-produces `https` onion site. `*_WITH_CHACHA20_POLY1305` are the only enabled cipher suites.
+To disabe TLS run `onionize` with `-no-tls`.